20 Reasons New England is Still Awesome in Winter

 The Mohegan Sun provides endless opportunities for indoor fun including several fantastic restaurants (check out Todd English’s Tuscany), a classy shopping area, live entertainment, and much more.
 In Fall River, you must take a tour of the haunted Lizzie Borden House.
 As you can see there are endless museums to explore and historical sites to check out, so add a few of the listed attractions to your itinerary, as well as finding a few more unique treasures of your own!

-16. Looking for seaglass is so much easier on a deserted beach.
+16. Looking for seaglass is so much easier on a deserted beach

 Put on your winter gear and head out to any beach known for having a lot of seaglass (most will be completely deserted) in search of these colorful gems: spectacular natural made treasures which sparkle in the sun.
 It’s amazing that former pieces of broken glass have turned into amazing frosty gems via the hands of nature.
 Scusset State Beach (pictured above) is a great Southeastern Massachusetts choice.
 Jamestown Island, Gloucester, Plymouth, and Teddy’s Beach (Portsmouth, RI) are other great choice.
-Tip: the best finds always come after a major storm!
+Tip: the best finds always wash ashore after a major storm!

-17. It’s the best time of the year to a book a stay at an inn.
+17. It’s the best time of the year to a book a stay at an inn

 Cozying up to a warm fire, sipping hot chocolate while taking in mountain views, relaxing in a steaming hot tub, and waking up to a hot home-cooked breakfast – all the traditional inn activities – are so much better during the cold winter months.
 There’s no denying New England is home to some of the best inns in the country.